Clayton Green (racing driver): NASCAR Craftsman Truck Series

 On May 1, 2024, it was announced that Green would make his debut in the NASCAR Craftsman Truck Series in the race at North Wilkesboro.
 He would start and finish the race five laps down in 34th, the last truck still running at the finish.
 Green would drive the No. 22 truck for Reaume Brothers Racing in his second Truck Series start at Martinsville for the track's fall race.

 On May 28, 2025, RBR announced that Green would return to the team for two races in 2025 in their No. 2 and 22 trucks beginning at Nashville.
+He ended up running seven races, getting a best finished of 20th at the season ending race at Phoenix Raceway.

+On February 7, 2026, it was announced that Green would return to the team, now renamed Team Reaume, for eight races in the No. 2 truck.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)